Seven Reasons Why I Won’t Share Your Post on Twitter

 1. No Twitter Button

-C’mon – Twitter provides a button code, so how hard is it to get a button and include it on your site?
-And if you are blogging on another platform, there are plenty of sharing plug-ins that include Twitter sharing buttons.
-In fact, there are even themes (like the one on this blog and my own) that incorporate Twitter sharing functionality, so there’s really no excuse.
-Tweetmeme also offers a useful option.
+C'mon – Twitter provides a button code, so how hard is it to get a button and include it on your site?
+And if you are blogging on WordPress, there are plenty of social sharing plugins that include Twitter.
+In fact, there are even WordPress themes (like the one on my blog) that incorporate Twitter sharing functionality, so there's really no excuse.

 2. Too Many Clicks